 QBit develops system-on-chip (SOC) integrated circuits for smart edge devices – devices that can take in images and sounds, grasp the context, and determine when to engage the powerful processing in the cloud.

-QBit’s first SOCs, currently in development, are the QBit 63xx series.
+QBit’s first SOCs, now in production, are the QBit 63xx series.
 The 63xx series is designed for smart printing and imaging devices, including laser/LED printers, multi-function printers, thermal printers, 3D printers, and document scanners.
 The 63xx series integrates everything that is needed for smart printing and imaging devices: industry-standard ARM CPU core, image processing in hardware and DSP, mechanism control, and connectivity.

 QBit excels in three core technologies: always-aware standby operation, content recognition with classification-based processing, and advanced mixed signal integration.